 There are 3 types of resources needed.
-Printable or viewable resources, which we provide each month, other materials/toys/objects that you would most likely have in your home anyway or can buy easily and cheaply, for example, soft toys, animal figures, paints, string, bowls, coloured paper, and so on, and the Physical Product Pack that you will need to order at the time of signing up.
+Printable or viewable resources, which we provide each month, other materials/toys/objects that you would most likely have in your home anyway or can buy easily and cheaply, for example, soft toys, animal figures, paints, string, bowls, coloured paper, and so on, and the Physical Product Pack that you will need to order before starting Month 3, if you want to be able to do all the modules.
 This pack has the resources needed to do the Construction and Creative Modelling modules - blocks and pre-cut felt pieces, as well as a few other related materials.
 Those modules cannot be done without these specific resources - they were made to our specifications as there was nothing available on the market already that could be used to achieve the learning aims in these modules.
 Also, you'll need access to a colour printer for the printable resources.

 How much preparation is required?

 Each session takes between 5 and 10 minutes to prepare, including reading the notes, highlighting points for yourself or whatever will make it easy for you personally to follow the session when you’re doing it with your child, as well as cutting up or collecting together any resources you need.
 As the pace of the program is set at one session a day, you can count on needing 5-10 minutes a day for preparation, or up to an hour at the weekend, for example, to prepare the sessions for that week.

 We provide as much as possible for you, to keep your preparation time to a minimum.
 However, the animals or characters chosen in the print-outs for the games and activities in each session can easily be substituted, if you wish, without losing the focus of the session, but you would have to spend more time preparing resources of your own.
 For example, to ensure your child's interest and motivation to participate in the activity, you may decide to substitute the pictures of rabbits in a math game with pictures of robots.

 How are the materials and payments organised?